ohhhhhwhen/3-Password-Generator/README.md

         integrity="sha384-ggOyR0iXCbMQv3Xipma34MD+dH/1fQ784/j6cY/iJTQUOhcWr7x9JvoRxT2MZw1T" crossorigin="anonymous">

 ```
-* 2 Main functions within the 2 buttons.
+* Several functions within the 2 buttons.
 Which is the brains of the assignment

 * Link Javascript file in the body of the html file